 “I couldn’t go to medical school … The easiest option was going to theological college.”

 Tutu was ordained at the age of 30 and lived in South Africa, Britain and Lesotho before being appointed the first black archbishop of Cape Town in 1986.

 He used his status to advocate international sanctions against apartheid South Africa as a means to force the government to bring about change.

 He believed firmly in the reconciliation of black and white South Africans and said at the first all-race elections in 1994: “I am walking on clouds.
 It is an incredible feeling, like falling in love.
 We South Africans are going to be the rainbow people of the world.”

 Mandela is a great admirer of Tutu and has described him as “a man who had inspired an entire nation with his words and his courage, who had revived the people’s hope during the darkest of times.”

-But such is their relationship that Tutu felt free to chastise Mandela for living openly with Graca Machel before their marriage in 1998.
+But such is their relationship that Tutu felt free to chastise Mandela for living openly with Graca Machel before their marriage.

-Never a member of the ruling African National Congress, Tutu challenged authority both in government and in the Church.
+Never a member of the ruling African National Congress, Tutu challenged authority both in government and in his church.

-He spoke out against former president Thabo Mbeki's denialism of the AIDS epidemic, and lashed the ruling party for trying to muzzle a Truth Commission report in October 1998.
+He spoke out against former president Thabo Mbeki’s denialism of the AIDS epidemic, and lashed the party for trying to muzzle a Truth Commission interim report in October 1998.

 “I didn’t struggle in order to remove one set of those who thought they were tin gods and replace them with others who are tempted to think they are,” he said.